Mattel

-Mattel, Inc. (/məˈtɛl/ mə-TEL), previously known as Mattel Creations, is an American multinational toy manufacturing and entertainment company headquartered in El Segundo, California.
-Founded in Los Angeles by Harold Matson and husband-and-wife duo Ruth and Elliot Handler in January 1945, Mattel has a presence in 35 countries and territories.
+Mattel, Inc. is an American multinational toy manufacturing and entertainment company headquartered in El Segundo, California.
+Founded in Los Angeles by Harold Matson, Ruth Handler, and Elliot Handler in January 1945, Mattel has a presence in 35 countries and territories.
 Its products are sold in more than 150 countries.

-It is the world's second largest toy maker in terms of revenue, after the Lego Group.
-Two of its historic and most valuable brands, Barbie and Hot Wheels, were respectively named the top global toy property and the top-selling global toy of the year for 2020 and 2021 by the NPD Group, a global information research company.
+Mattel is the world's second-largest toy manufacturer by revenue, after the Lego Group.
+Mattel's brand Barbie was named the top global toy property by the NPD Group in 2020 and 2021, while its brand Hot Wheels was named the top-selling global toy for both of those years.